The Québec maritime Blog

 In fact, a whole army of volunteers and staff from local snowmobile clubs are just waiting for a heavy snowfall to get out their machinery and work tirelessly to maintain the trails.
 I’ve met dozens of these enthusiasts, men and women, young and old, who are obsessed with keeping snowmobilers happy!

 Every region of Québec has its charms, of course, whatever the season.
-I know, having explored them all in depth as a journalist.
+I know this for a fact, having explored them all in depth as a journalist.
 However, the Bas-Saint-Laurent and Gaspésie regions offer unique geography and climate as well as complementary cultures.

 As winter settles in, blue, green and orange snowmobile trails* run between towns and villages like a network of blood vessels.
 These snow-covered paths hug the coastline, run along old railway lines and climb the highest mountain peaks in these regions.
 At all times, they reveal striking panoramic views you couldn’t see in any other season.
 I’ll never forget the sight of the wide St. Lawrence in the Kamouraska area, with a metallic blue sky hanging over it, or the dense snow that makes the stone giants at the heart of Gaspésie appear in shadow.
 I’ll also always remember the joy that every snowmobiler feels at being photographed in front of Percé Rock: the ultimate proof that you’ve made it to the edge of the world!